 Testing the installation

 When the harness is connected to Power and Ground, the device will power up.
-Two lights will begin flashing – one is green and one is orange.
+Two lights on the side of the device will begin flashing – one is green and one is orange.
 The green light indicates operation of the GPS module.
 It flashes while establishing a connection to the satellites.
 Once it gets a “fix”, the light stops blinking and glows constantly.
 Test in an open area like a parking lot or street, as the roof of a garage or building will block the signal.
 In normal conditions, it may take a few minutes for the device to get a GPS fix.

 The orange light indicates operation of the Cellular module .
 It will blink slowly while seeking a connection, then quickly as it makes the connection and when communicating.
-When it has a connection but is not communicating, the light will be solid.
+When it has a connection, the light will be solid.
 In areas with good cellular signals, it will typically take a minute or two to get a cellular data connection.